First, an explanation of what video astronomy is and is not!

 I have grown to dislike complicated equipment and how it can interfere with the enjoyment of astronomy.
 Nevertheless, my current equipment has evolved and works exceptionally well but could be considered complex.
 I still aim to limit anything that comes between viewing and enjoying the sky.

-Although I have chosen at this stage in my astronomy pursuits to have a home observatory with somewhat complex equipment I still feel much of that is unnecessary to pursue astronomy in general.
+Although I have chosen, at this stage in my astronomy pursuits, to have a home observatory with somewhat complex equipment I still feel much of that is unnecessary to pursue astronomy in general.
 One can explore astronomy and its many side avenues easily and without spending much money.

 My Astronomy History

 My next adventure in astronomy was to get a bigger telescope!
-Aperture fever had struck and my solution was to build my first telescope a 6" reflector built in John Dobson's design.
+Aperture fever had struck and my solution was to build my first telescope, a 6" reflector built in John Dobson's design.
 The telescope was a success and I found building one was also enjoyable.
 I used the new scope a few years and learned what worked and what didn't with the telescope and my observing style.

 Aperture fever struck again in 2000 and I decided to build a 12" tracking Dobsonian telescope.
-It could be transported to my favorite dark sky site "Kissimmee Prairie Preserve" in Florida.
-It was completed around 2001 and received heavy use for the following years.
-It was an amazingly fun telescope and was operated on a Dos system no less!
+It could be transported to my favorite dark sky site, Kissimmee Prairie Preserve, in Florida.
+It was completed around 2001 and received heavy use in the years that followed.
+It was an amazingly fun telescope and was operated with a computer on a Dos software system no less!

-My family thinks i'm a trifle out-of-plumb as they look out late at night and see me fumbling around in the dark doing God-knows-what in the strange building in the backyard with an odd red glow emanating from it.
+My family thinks I'm a trifle out-of-plumb as they look out late at night and see me fumbling around in the dark doing God-knows-what in the strange building in the backyard with an odd red glow emanating from it.
 A canon appearing to be aimed at the neighbors!
 They don't get it.
-You can't blame them as they aren't astronomy enthusiast.
-They haven't heard the call of the night.
+You can't blame them as they aren't astronomy enthusiasts.